singhhnitin/singhhnitin.github.io/src/content/blog/gsoc-week-1.md

 tags: []
 ---

-# Week-1 Understanding the Pipeline and Prior Work

 This is the first week of the coding period of GSoC where the main aim was to understand the current DBpedia Hindi Chapter pipeline[^2] and the work done in the previous two GSoC editions.

 ## The DBpedia Hindi Chapter Project